Indiana University Bloomington: Indiana University Auditorium

 Indiana University Auditorium is a 3,200 seat performing arts venue situated in IU's Fine Arts Plaza alongside the Lilly Library and the Eskenazi School of Art, Architecture + Design.

 Construction on IU Auditorium began in 1939 as a part of the Federal Works Agency Projects.
 IU Auditorium officially opened its doors March 22, 1941.

 Today, IU Auditorium presents Broadway touring acts, popular musical artists, comedians, classical musicians and more.
-IU Auditorium's Hall of Murals is the home of the Indiana Murals, created by American artist Thomas Hart Benton.
+IU Auditorium's Hall of Murals is the home of the Indiana Murals, created by artist Thomas Hart Benton.
 16 of the 22 total panels created are housed at the auditorium.